-The teacher tutoring your child is receiving all instructions, material, and curriculum from your child's teacher(s).
-This will ensure that, while at home, your child is being provided the North Shore curriculum and that when your child returns to school, s/he will be as current as possible in her/his studies.

-At the end of each week, the tutor will ask you to verify the number of hours and dates s/he has worked.
-Please assist us by signing the form you will be provided for this purpose.
-Once your child returns to school (even if prior to the anticipated date of return), tutoring services should cease, as tutors will not be paid for services beyond the days a student is absent.
-If a child is absent for medical reasons, students will not be permitted back to school without authorization from a physician.
-A form for this purpose is available from the school nurse.

-Should you have any questions regarding these home instruction arrangements or any concerns once they begin, please be sure to contact me at and I will either address your questions or serve as your liaison to those who will be able to assist you.
+Date Dear etter is to inform you that a tutor has been hired to provide your child with home instruction for five per week beginning on and ending on inform teacher adult I tutor, ome tutor, teache eacher tutoring your child is receiving all instructions, material, and curriculum from your child's er(s).
+This will ensure that, while at home, your child is being provided the North Shore curriculum at when your child returns to school, s/he will be as current as possible in her/his studies.
+Please school paid for will no e end of each week, the tutor will ask you to verify the number of hours and dates s/he has worked.
+It is assist us by signing the form you will be provided for this purpose.
+Once your child returns to be anticipated date of return), tutoring services should cease, as tutors will not be or services beyond the days a student is absent.
+If a child is absent for medical reasons, students of the permitted back to school without authorization from a physician.
+A form for this purpose is ble from the school nurse. begin, d you have any questions regarding these home instruction arrangements or any concerns once they please be sure to contact me at and I will either address your questions or serve as your to those who will be able to assist you.
+Since rely, Home Instruction Coordinator Cc: Principal Student's Teacher(s) Director of Special Education (Classified Students)